TharHtet236401/intern_task1/README.md

 #Filtering
 --I used htmx for filtering, and I let the AI do the complex query params for the htmx request.and i just care the data sent from the backend to the frontend.

+#Search
+--I used htmx for search, and I let the AI do the complex query params for the htmx request.and i just care the data sent from the backend to the frontend and noticed htmx is powerful  for dynamic content update.